hckops/hckctl/README.md

 ### Cloud

-Access to the platform is limited and in ***preview***.
+Access to the platform is limited and in ***private preview***.
 If you are interested, please leave a comment or a :thumbsup: to this [issue](https://github.com/hckops/hckctl/issues/104) and we'll reach out with more details
 ```bash
 provider:
   cloud: